colinyjchung/jinnzhong/content/posts/20230307-five-questions.md

 ## Life Projects That Matter (Notes)

-Burke says that in order to make room for "Life Projects that Matter" (LPM), you need to accept the following conditions:
+Burkeman says that in order to make room for "Life Projects that Matter" (LPM), you need to accept the following conditions:
 * You are **NOT** in control of your time
 * You are **NOT** immune to the painful attacks of reality
 * You are **NOT** confident about the future of these projects